IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Content Creator shall only publish DiagnosticReport-select events for user initiated selection.

-When the grouped actor restores the application to a previous known state due to resuming a report context, if there are any contents known to be selected by the user prior to the interruption and the grouped actor is the originator of the corresponding DiagnosticReport-select event, then
+When the grouped actor restores the application to a previous known state due to resuming a report context, if there are any contents known to be selected by the user prior to the suspension and the grouped actor is the originator of the corresponding DiagnosticReport-select event, then
 - The grouped actor shall prompt the user if the selections are still valid
 - If valid, then the Content Creator shall send a DiagnosticReport-select event for the selected resources